DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 **How does it work?**

-The participating brands provide APIs for receiving and storing the card securely for acquirers, gateways and partners, with the creation of a exclusive token for that card at that establishment.
+The participating brands provide APIs for receiving and storing the card securely for acquirers, gateways and partners, with the creation of a exclusive token for that card at that merchant.

 Cielo provides these services to customers in two ways:

-- **Simple Integration:** The establishment integrates with Cielo's conventional tokenization functionality, which performs the tokenization of the brand behind it, and links these two tokens in Cielo's vault.
+- **Simple Integration:** The merchant integrates with Cielo's conventional tokenization functionality, which performs the tokenization of the brand behind it, and links these two tokens in Cielo's vault.
 In this way, merchants will always have a single token for that card, but Cielo will have the brand's tokens and cryptograms internally.
 To see how the integration with Cielo's conventional tokenization is like, go back to the [Card Tokenization](https://developercielo.github.io/en/manual/cielo-ecommerce#tokenization-of-cards){:target="\_blank"} menu
 - Available Brands: Visa;

 > To obtain this functionality, contact our E-commerce support channel and request them to enable the card brand token service: cieloecommerce@cielo.com.br